Rancher Labs supports responsible disclosure, and endeavours to resolve all issues in a reasonable time frame.

 Because Rancher and RKE install Kubernetes services as Docker containers, many of the control verification checks in the CIS Kubernetes Benchmark don't apply.
 This guide will walk through the various controls and provide updated example commands to audit compliance in Rancher created clusters.
 The original benchmark documents can be downloaded from the CIS website.

 Each version of Rancher's self-assessment guide corresponds to specific versions of the hardening guide, Rancher, Kubernetes, and the CIS Benchmark.

 Third-party Penetration Test Reports

 Rancher periodically hires third parties to perform security audits and penetration tests of the Rancher 2.x software stack.
 The environments under test follow the Rancher provided hardening guides at the time of the testing.
-Results are posted when the third party has also verified fixes classified MEDIUM or above.
+Previous penetration test reports are available below.

 Rancher Security Advisories and CVEs

 Rancher is committed to informing the community of security issues in our products.
 For the list of CVEs (Common Vulnerabilities and Exposures) for issues we have resolved, refer to this page.